 Helping Autistic Adults Thrive

 If the process above sounds overwhelming, we can help support you throughout your career journey.
 It can be difficult finding the right career and employer, and you may be tempted to give up at certain points.
 Having a supportive person can help you persist, even when times feel tough.
 We can help you discover the “lessons learned” from tough experiences and apply them to future circumstances.
 As adult autism specialists, we can help you figure out how to be “successful with autism”.
-Send us a message or book a free 20 minute consultation call with one of us to see how we can help: Dr. Lee, Dr. Barajas, or Dr. Goldman.
+Send us a message to see how we can help or book a free 20 minute consultation call with Dr. Barajas or Dr. Goldman.